What's Accounts Receivable Turnover — And How Automation Can Help

 Test It First

 Start small.
-Pick one part of your process — like invoice generation or payment matching.
-Try the AI there first.
-See how it works, learn from it, then expand.
+Pick one part of your process — like invoice generation or payment matching — and try AI there first.
+See how it works, learn from it, and then expand.

-- Work with what you already have (your ERP, CRM, accounting software)
+• Work with what you already have, such as your existing ERP, CRM, or accounting software

-With North America leading the AI debt collection market at $1.02 billion in 2024, more vendors are offering solutions.
-But take your time choosing.
+With North America leading the AI debt collection market at $1.02 billion in 2024, more vendors are offering solutions, but take your time to choose the right one.
 The right tool should feel like it was built for your business.

 Pro tip: Ask vendors about implementation time.
-Some solutions take months to set up — others, like Fazeshift, can get your fully customized solution up and running in about 30 days.
+Some solutions take months to set up, while others, like Fazeshift, can get your fully customized solution up and running in about 30 days.
 And make sure they offer support throughout the process, not just during setup.

 Future Trends in Accounts Receivable Management

-AI technology is changing A/R management fast.
-And if you're wondering what's coming next, here are some trends that will shape how we handle accounts receivable:
+AI technology is changing accounts receivable management fast.
+If you're wondering what's coming next, here are some trends that will shape how we handle accounts receivable:

-- Everything Works Together.
-Your A/R system will talk smoothly with your other tools.
+• Everything Works Together.
+Your accounts receivable system will talk smoothly with your other tools.
 No more copying data between systems or dealing with mismatched numbers.
 When your tools work together, everything runs better.

 The companies that adapt to these changes will pull ahead.
 But you don't have to wait for the future — many of these capabilities are here today.
-You can start using them to improve your A/R turnover right now.
+Try Fazeshift and start using accounts receivable automation to improve your AR turnover.